How to Make an 18th Century Chemise

 I think it's obvious that the pattern is only a sketch to show you the general make-up.
 As the chemise consists only of oblong and triangular pieces and doesn't have to fit exactly, making your own is fairly straightforward.

 Then attach the four long gores, one to each side of the body, going from the hem up.
 When that is done, fold the whole thing along the shoulder line and close the side seams down the slanted sides of the side gores.
-Put the sleeves in the usual way, then close the side seam the rest of the way between the underarm and side gores.
+Put the sleeves in the usual way (turned right side out, stuck into the body... you know), then close the side seam the rest of the way between the underarm and side gores.
 Make up the hem - it helps if you cut the lower ends of the side gores to slightly slant up towards the side, otherwise you'll have problems turning the hem at the corners.
 Also makes for a straighter hemline.
-But don't go as far as cutting the hem completely rounded.
+But don't go so far as cutting the hem completely rounded.

 The sleeve ends can be made up by simply turning a hem, or by gathering/pleating them into a narrow cuff (preferable).

 Now it's time to see to the neckline.
 The best method is to first cut a relatively small hole into the shoulder line fold and a short slit into the front, just big enough to stick your head through.
 Put on the stays, straighten the chemise under them, then put on the robe or jacket and have someone mark the neckline as outlined by the corset and robe together.
 Now you can cut along those markings to achieve a neckline that won't peek out from under your upper garments.
 If the markings are angular anywhere, cut the angle rounded.
 If that means to cut away more than was marked, do it.
 In fact, it's always preferable to cut the neckline larger rather than smaller.
+The stays will hold the shift in place, so you'd have to cut away quite a lot before the neckline is too deep.
 Either turn the neckline edge very narrowly or attach a bias strip that is then folded to the inside to neaten up.
 Make sure you leave a small tunnel into which you'll insert a drawstring that goes from the shoulders to the centre front, where it surfaces.
 The drawstring isn't mandatory, but it allows you to adjust the size of the neck opening.

 This is it for a plain chemise.
 But in the 18th century, for upper-middle and upper class, there was more...

-Decorate the neck line with narrow (1-3 cm) lace trim that faces up and the sleeve ends with wide (15-20 cm) engageantes.
-The neck lace should be twice as long as the circumference of the neck opening and gathered to fit if the available metrage allows.
-The engageantes should be three times as long as the circumference of the sleeve cuffs.
 As the shift is worn directly on the skin, it will need washing often, so the engageantes should be removable.
 The narrow lace at the neck, unless it's very delicate and/or precious, can be washed together with the shift.
 The engageantes, however, would at best crumple up and be hell to iron, at worst be destroyed.
-After gathering the engageantes, fold a strip of fabric or tape in half and attach it over the gathered edge as you would a skirt waistband.
+After gathering the engageantes, fold a strip of fabric or preferably tape in half and attach it over the gathered edge as you would a skirt waistband.
 Lightly baste that band to the sleeves so that you can easily remove the lace for washing.
+That way you can also move a set of ruffles from one chemise to the next rather than having to make one set per chemise.

 What kind of lace is suitable, anyway?
 It's hard to find suitable modern lace that doesn't look completely artificial, plastic-ish.
-Embroidered tulle lace made of cotton is not really authentic, but it looks halfway OK.
-Plain or embroidered linen or cotton lawn (as fine as possible) is authentic, whereas so-called cotton lace (i.e. batiste with round, ebroidered holes) is not.
+Embroidered tulle lace made of cotton is not really authentic, but it looks halfway OK from a certain distance and in poor light.
+Plain or embroidered linen or cotton lawn (as fine as possible) is authentic, whereas so-called cotton lace (i.e. batiste with round embroidered holes ) is not.
 You might also be able to find machine-made bobbin lace in the Valenciennes or Mechlin style which looks very authentic to anyone but a lace fancier who leans really close.
-The best option is of course real handmade bobbin lace, and depending on the ebb and flow of the antique lace market, it's not necessarily the most expensive one.
+The best option is of course real handmade bobbin or dresden lace, and depending on the ebb and flow of the antique lace market, it's not necessarily the most expensive one.
 See also: the lace page.

 Alternative Patterns